“As an Amazon Associate, I earn from qualifying purchases.”

-- Ceramic cookware is only oven and any other space in which you can control temperature safe
+- Ceramic cookware can be used only in oven and any other space where you can control temperature safely

 Copper cookware is a great way to prepare your favorite dishes.
 Copper has been used to manufacture cooking pots and pans for centuries because of its ability to heat up and conduct heat evenly.